US charges 12 Russian hackers behind DNC cyberattack

 You can read the full indictment here:

-This is a breaking news story, please continue to check for updates.

 Updated at 9:21 a.m.
-PT: To include remarks from Deputy Attorney General Rod Rosenstein, at 9:31 a.m.: To include the full indictment.
+PT: To include remarks from Deputy Attorney General Rod Rosenstein, at 9:31 a.m.: To include the full indictment, at 9:57 a.m.: To include details from court documents, at 10:05 a.m.: To include reactions from the Trump legal team.

 Discuss: US charges 12 Russian hackers behind DNC cyberattack